MIM members show black flags | english.lokmat.com

 Subhash Desai assured the activists of establishing the university in Aurangabad only.
 A flag hoisting ceremony was held near the MIM office near Nehru Bhavan.
 MP Imtiaz Jaleel unfurled the tricolour.

-MIM district president Sami Abdul Sajid, city unit president Sharekh Nakshabandi and other office-bearers were present.
+MIM district president Abdul Samir Sajid, city unit president Sharekh Nakshabandi and other office-bearers were present.
 A free all diseases check-up was also organised on Sunday.Open in app